 Through its highly reflective steel surfaces, the STAGE visually dematerializes and merges with the local ENVELOPES and diverse characters of global cultures, turning each site into a unique experience.

 An undulating TOPOGRAPHY evokes notions of a dramatic landscape for the display and celebration of food and ingredients.

 The sculpted surface of the TOPOGRAPHY creates a multi-layered, high-tech food display system with the visual quality of a still-life painting.

-Milled from a solid block of white Corian, the food landscape conceals state-of-the-art technology under its delicate surface, with invisible heating and cooling units supplying the different service sections of the MADE TO ORDER and GRAB AND GO lines.
+Milled from a solid block of white Corian, the food landscape conceals state-of-the-art technology under its delicate surface, with invisible heating and cooling units supplying the different service sections.